Select Page

 Back to Contents

 Want to find out more about Jerry Barkley?
 It’s all in Bullseye Breach: Anatomy of an Electronic Break-In and Virus Bomb.
-Available everywhere books are sold.
+With a cameo in Trafficking U. Available everywhere books are sold.

 Back to Contents